iturdikulov/notes/Git.md

 <br class="f">
 `git reset --soft HEAD~1`

 Revert everything to the last commit.
 So it removes staged and working directory changes.
+Is it dangerous?
 <br class="f">
-`git reset --hard` but be careful, you can lose your changes.
+`git reset --hard` **but be careful, you can lose your changes**.
 Maybe need stash them first.

 Undo last commit.
 If you want to nuke commit C to never see it again:
 ```